DMO Energy Twister Wizard Skills and Runes

 Your primary damage dealer is found in Energy Twister, a former group favorite that, while under the radar of many, retains most of its monstrous AoE DPS properties.
 You will be getting the rune with the most damage potential, Raging Storm, for free from the updated The Twisted Sword powers — empowering and enhancing the number of twisters that are able to collide and converge.
 To ensure you won't need to focus on manual collision of Energy Twisters, you will take the rune Wicked Wind and leave the Arcane Torrent- Etched Sigil combo to produce them automatically.

-As mentioned above, you will need to take Arcane Torrent, as its channeling mechanic interacts directly with the free Arcane Power spender spam of Etched Sigil, and various damage and toughness boosting legendary items tied to channeling spells ( Deathwish, Mantle of Channeling...).
+As mentioned above, you will need to take Arcane Torrent, as its channeling mechanic interacts directly with the free Energy Twister spam of Etched Sigil.
 Rune-wise, take the damage reduction of Flame Ward, as damage output will not be the focus of this skill slot — simply the automated production of your main damage dealer, Energy Twister.

 Rounding skills out, you will be adding Storm Armor to the build.
-With a fire-and-forget duration of 10 minutes and a negligible damage proc, it can be easily overlooked if not for the massive damage reduction properties of the cubed Halo of Karini (see this build's gear page for more information).
+With a fire-and-forget duration of 10 minutes and a negligible damage proc, it can be easily overlooked if not for the massive damage reduction properties of Halo of Karini (see this build's gear page for more information).
 You will be taking the rune Power of the Storm for the Resource Cost Reduction, but you can also consider alterations such as Shocking Aspect for the superior uptime of the procs for the Karini buff.
 Alternatively, you can consider Scramble for the additional movement speed.